 The information collected in the referral must be analyzed to determine if a child may be experiencing an Immediate Safety Threat as it relates to the Intake Assessment.
 A zero-24 hour response is required if an Immediate Safety Threat is indicated unless the child is with a responsible adult/protective caregiver.
-If the child is with a responsible adult/protective caregiver.
-If the child is with a responsible adult/protective caregiver.
-If the child safety will in no way be jeopardized.
+If the child is with a responsible adult/protective caregiver that is clearly documented in the intake assessment, the Child Welfare Worker may respond within the day as long as child safety will in no way be jeopardized.
 Immediate safety threats are immediate, significant and clearly observable family conditions (or threat to child safety) occurring in the present tense, endangering or threatening to endanger a child and therefore requiring a prompt CPS response.
 Immediate safety threats related to the intake assessment can be divided into four categories, Maltreatment, Child, Parent and Family.
 Immediate safety threats are further described below: